AbhishekPednekar84/personal-blog-site/content/embedding-jupyter.md

 Tags: Python, Jupyter
 Slug: embedding-jupyter
 Authors: Abhishek Pednekar
-Summary: Embed Jupyter Notebooks in your website using MyBinder and NBInteract
+Summary: Embed Jupyter Notebooks in your website using Github and NBInteract
 Cover: /static/images/black-gradient-article.jpg

 In this post, we will learn how to embed **Jupyter Notebooks** on a website.
 The great thing about being able to embed notebooks is that either all or a subset of the notebook content, whether static or interactive can be made available directly on a website or a blog post.
 This is especially helpful for static sites (like **[Code Disciples](https://codedesiples.in)**) since the content can be added directly to the **Markdown**.
 Readers do not need to navigate to a notebook server or a repository to explicitly view the notebook.